Agricultural Literacy Curriculum Matrix

 Eggs: From Hen to Home (Grades K-2)

-Students will trace the production path of eggs, beginning on the farm and ending in their home.
-Students will also identify the culinary uses and nutritional benefits of eggs.
+Students trace the production path of eggs, beginning on the farm and ending in their home and identify the culinary uses and nutritional benefits of eggs.

 Essential Files (maps, charts, pictures, or documents)